 - 7.1.1 International competitions are to be supervised by following International Technical Officials (ITOs):

 - Race Director

-- Competition Director
+- Competition Manager

 - Competition Secretary

 - Starter(s)

 - Aligner

 - Course Umpire

-- Finishing Line Judge(s)
+- Finish Line Judge(s)

 - Timekeeper(s)

 - Boat Scrutineer

 - Safety Officer

 - Announcer

-- Press Official
+- Press Officer

-- 7.1.2 If circumstances permit, one (1) person may function in two (2) or more of the above positions.
+- 7.1.2 If circumstances permit, one (1) person may function in more than one (1) or more of the above positions.

+- 7.1.3 Officials' obligations:

+- 7.1.3.a To perform their tasks in conformity with the ICF rules.

+- 7.1.3.b Every judge will have the obligation to check their equipment necessary to perform their tasks is in working order.
+In the case any shortcoming is found, it is reported to the Race Director or Competition Manager;

+- 7.1.3.c Unauthorised persons must not enter any Officials area, unless are called for by either the Competition Committee or the Jury;